ShaharNaveh/ShaharNaveh.github.io/content/blog/practical-networking-guide/index.md

 {{< /callout >}}

 ## IP Addressing
 Every device on a network must be addressable.
-This means that it can be reached by referencing its address.
+This means that it can be reached by referencing its address (usually an IPv4 address).

 Everything in a network must have an address,
 An IPv4 is comprised of 4 numbers separated by a dot, each of those numbers can be between 0-255.